parraser/videogame_project/doc/sprint 0/PB.md

 Priority: 2

-Point Estimate:
+Point Estimate: 3

+Dependencies: 12

 ---------------------------------
 #### User Story 16

-As a general player,	I want the main menu and settings to be more complex so that there is more customizable options.
+As a casual/competitive player,	I want the main menu and settings to be more elaborate so that I can have custom gameplay.

 Conditions of Satisfaction:
   * Each customization must properly affect either the players or that of the map.